Boulder Car Accident Attorney

 - Rear-end crashes – A rear-end crash occurs when one vehicle crashes into the back of another vehicle.
 These crashes are typically caused by following too closely and distractions, which is why the rear driver is often held liable for them.

-- T-bone accidents – A T-bone accident occurs when a vehicle hits the side of another vehicle that is traveling straight, forming the shape of the letter “T.” These cases often involve a careful review of traffic laws and available evidence of the drivers’ actions immediately before the crash to see if one was speeding or failing to yield the right-of-way.
+- T-bone accidents – A T-bone accident occurs when a vehicle hits the side of another vehicle that is traveling straight, forming the shape of the letter “T.” These cases often involve a careful case review of traffic laws and available evidence of the drivers’ actions immediately before the crash to see if one was speeding or failing to yield the right-of-way.

 - Rollover accidents – Rollover crashes occur when a vehicle rolls onto its side or roof during a crash.
 Some of these crashes happen because of product design issues, but others happen when a driver takes a curve too quickly or overcorrects to avoid a collision with a negligent driver.